inflearn logo

 📋 Now is the era where full-spectrum developers are needed

-As you can see from the previous article, developers must now go beyond simply "programming" and become developers who encompass AI-driven planning, strategy, and verification capabilities.
-While there are many ways to describe such a developer, I propose the term 'Full-Spectrum Developer'.
+As you can see from the previous article, developers must now go beyond simply "programming" and become professionals who encompass AI utilization planning, strategy, and verification capabilities.
+While there are many ways to describe such a developer, I propose the term 'full-spectrum developer'.

 • AI Flagship Engineer

-• Meaning: Emphasizes the 'flagship (representative)' role that leads the entire process of AI planning, development, and operations
+• Meaning: Emphasizes the 'flagship (representative)' role leading the entire process of AI planning, development, and operation

 • AI Full‑Spectrum Engineer